liamjet/ECE153B_Project/readme.md

 ## Overview/Goal/Purpose

-The Bluetooth Snore Corrector will provides the user the options to correct snoring behavior, in the form of flashing lights, loud noises, or both.
-The user may activate snore countermeasures through their phone, promptly waking the offender and ideally reducing snoring through any means necessary.
+The Bluetooth Snore Corrector will provide the user with several options to correct snoring behavior, in the form of feathers on the nose, flashing lights, or both.
+The user may activate snore countermeasures through their phone or laptop through bluetooth, promptly waking the offender and ideally reducing snoring through any means necessary.

 ## Peripherals
 ### HC-05 Bluetooth Chip <br>